knight-lang/knight-lang/specs.md

 - All parentheses (`(`, `)`, `[`, `]`, `{`, `}`).
 (Because all functions have a fixed arity (see `Built-in Functions`), all forms of parentheses in Knight are considered whitespace.)
 Implementations may define other characters as whitespace if they wish---notably, this means that you may use regex's `\s` to strip away whitespace.

-Additionally, the `:` function is a no op, and as such may safely be considered whitespace as well.

 ## 1.2 Comments
 Comments in Knight start with `#` and go until a newline character (`\n`) is encountered, or the end of the file; everything after the `#` is ignored.